allisonburtch/consultancy/about.md

 </figure>

 IRL Research Lab was founded by [Allison Burtch](https://allisonburtch.github.io/).
 The name Allison means "truthful one" and that has been her life's mission - to create beauty and tell the truth so that we can live more freely on this interconnected planet.
-She has consulted since 2014 for startups, community groups and NGOs.
+She has consulted since 2014 for startups, community groups, media platforms and NGOs.

-She has worn many hats, and has been a strategist, technologist and researcher, most recently at [Canopy](https://canopy.cr/post/why-is-big-tech-pivoting-on-privacy) -- a Brooklyn-based startup creating a private recommendation architecture for the internet.
+Allison has worn many hats, and has been a strategist, technologist and researcher, most recently at [Canopy](https://canopy.cr/post/why-is-big-tech-pivoting-on-privacy) -- a Brooklyn-based startup creating a private recommendation architecture for the internet.
 Previously, she was the Speculative Hardware lead at UNICEF, creating the [global strategy](https://www.pbs.org/newshour/world/drone-use-humanitarian-aid) for drone delivery of vaccines and flood response.

 After seeing how techno-utopian much of the creative tech field was, she made the first “Critical Theory of Technology: Politics, Utopia and Code” at the [School for Poetic Computation](https://allisonburtch.github.io/sfpc/) in 2014.
 She was a resident at Eyebeam where she created a [small ultrasonic hardware device](https://allisonburtch.github.io/mic-jammer/) that protects smart phone users from passive audio surveillance.
 People thought she was crazy at the time but _la historia me absolverá_.
 An [anti-genetic surveillance video](https://allisonburtch.github.io/dna-spoofing/) Allison made with friends has been shown at every Holocaust museum in Europe.